 We all have some students in our classrooms who are lively participants during reading and writing lessons, but during our math period they timidly drift to the back of the room.
-Their hands are weighted with the fear of making a mistake.
+They don't dare raise their hands because they fear they will make a mistake.
 By 3rd grade, many students already have negative feelings about math.

-Math read-alouds can particularly help these students see math in a new light.
-A picture book is the perfect lowstress introduction to a new math subject.
-Reading to your class permits easy discussion of how we are surrounded by math - and by a proliferation of negative ideas about math.
-When asked, students to work in small groups to quickly make up a fun public service announcement-style commercial to perform for the class that promotes mathematics.
-My kids loved this chance to be creative and to voice positive messages about math.
+Math read-alouds can particularly benefit these students as they begin see math in a new light.
+A picture book is the seamless anti-anxiety way to introduce a new math subject.
+Reading to your class enables children to participate in easy discussions of how we are surrounded by math - and help spread positive ideas about math.
+Children love a chance to be creative and voice positive messages about math.